Grief and Gratitude.

 I mentioned conflictions, well, I will try and explain what I mean by this as best as I can.

-My son, Connor was everything to me but I was aware of his medical complications and that there may have been a possibility of losing him before I passed away.
-Even though I had this in the back of my mind I always thought that if that were to be the case then I would not want to carry on.
+My son, Connor was everything to me and I was very aware that his medical complications may have meant there was a high chance of losing him before I passed away.
+Even though I had this in the back of my mind I always thought if that were to be the case then I would not want to carry on.
 That may sound drastic I know, because I do have a life away from being a mum, but to me that was the biggest part of my identity especially considering how much care he needed from me.
 I also thought I would get many more years with Connor, way more than 24.

 So how am I still functioning and why have I not just given up?